xspec/xspec/tutorial/under-the-hood/Compilation.md

 - The compiled stylesheet does not import the tested stylesheet.
 - The compiled stylesheet invokes SUT via `fn:transform()`.

-Before invoking SUT, parameters for SUT are transformed into a map (`$impl:transform-options` variable) which is a collection of options for `transform()` as standardized by [the spec](https://www.w3.org/TR/xpath-functions-31/#func-transform).
-SUT is invoked and its raw result is retrieved by `transform($impl:transform-options)?output`.
+Before invoking the SUT, the compiled stylesheet creates a map (`$impl:transform-options` variable) that specifies how `transform()` should run the SUT.
+The data format of this map is standardized by [the spec](https://www.w3.org/TR/xpath-functions-31/#func-transform).
+The SUT is invoked and its raw result is retrieved by `transform($impl:transform-options)?output`.

 ### Test suite